Rain forecast cancels Interstate 5 weekend repairs in Everett

 Several other previously announced transportation repairs and detours are still happening, including overnight reductions to northbound I-5 lanes near Seneca Street, a five-day Sound Transit blockage starting Saturday between Rainier Beach Station and Tukwila, overnight welding early Saturday at the Fremont Bridge in Seattle and a full weekend closure of westbound Highway 520 across Lake Washington.

-In addition, long-term lane rebuilding has been underway this week on Interstate 90 between Snoqualmie Pass and Easton, causing daytime delays that lasted as long as three hours Thursday afternoon.
+In addition, lane restriping has been underway this week on Interstate 90 between Snoqualmie Pass and Easton, causing daytime delays that lasted as long as three hours Thursday afternoon.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.